-When the URL API is enabled, other M2M protocols are disabled except SNMP after clicking Save changes.
+When the URL API is enabled, other M2M protocols are disabled except SNMP.
+After clicking Save changes, the notification message about the deactivation of the other protocol appears.

 For an example of toggling output no. 1 using the M2M URL API, click the link under Test URL API.